matthiasblomme/picklerick_store/README.md

 `/newbot`

 When your bot is created you should receive a message like the one below containing your access token.
-With this token you can control your bot so don't just hand it out.
+With this token you can control your bot so don't just hand it out. <br/>
 ![img_2.png](images/img_2.png)\

 From this point on you can interact with your bot.
-Search for your bot and send the start message and some random text (you need to do this in order to complete the following steps).
+Search for your bot and send the start message and some random text (you need to do this in order to complete the following steps). <br/>
 ![img_4.png](images/img_4.png)

 Next open a browser and send a getUpdates call to your bot on the url `https://api.telegram.org/bot<api_key>/getUpdates`

-This will give you the following information
+This will give you the following information<br/>
 ![img_3.png](images/img_3.png)

 The obfuscted value is the id of the chat between the bot and myself (if someone else starts chatting